Rosshoven/Pacmen-Exercise/README.md

 # PacMen
 ## Factory for making Pacmen.
 This page produces a Pacman on the click of the button "Add Pacman."
-The button "Start Game" will make the pacman move around the x & y axis.
+The button "Start Game" should make the pacman move around the x & y axis.
+"Delete Pacman" gets rid of Pacman, "End Game" restarts the page.
 <img src="./Images/PacMan1.png" width='300'/>

 # Usage